AlessandroDeG/GameOfLife/README.md

 Includes some experiments and variations on the rules.

 How to play:

 -Draw initial conditions by clicking on the pygame GUI, then press ENTER to make the cells alive.

 -Press Z key to toggle zooming/simulation speed modes.

 -Arrow keys UP/DOWN to zoom/change simulation speed.

+-Press M to toggle drawing / moving by clicking mode.